 Reception or entrance into the Novitiate represents formal entrance into the Congregation.
 As part of their entrance into the Novitiate in Ghana, the five men received the novice habit and signed the Book of Receptions.
 Both the reception and the celebration that followed were attended by many of the members of the Congregation in West Africa.

-“For these young men, the focus of the novitiate year is to help them to develop the necessary and adequate tools and skills, both spiritual and human, that will help them grow formatively to become the persons God would want them to be uniquely and most deeply.
+“For these young men, the focus of the novitiate year is to help them to develop the necessary and adequate tools and skills, both spiritual and human, that will help them grow formatively to become the persons God would want them to be unique and most deeply.
 This year is a journey into developing deeper personal relationships: firstly, with the Triune God, Father, Son and Holy Spirit; secondly, with the brothers in community; and thirdly it is a journey into service as ambassadors of Christ, and children of Blessed Basile Moreau,” said Br.
 Tsiquaye.

 The five men received into the Novitiate on Sunday were: Mr. George Ignatius Betinim, Mr. Francis Ewuley, Mr. Joseph Kofi Galley, Mr. Dominic Joseph Moonen, and Mr. Nathaniel Obbih.